Level Three Backcountry Avalanche Forecasting & Advanced Training

 Location: Girdwood/Turnagain Arm

 This course focuses on the following knowledge and skill sets:

-Don Sharaf, Tucker Chenoweth, Instructors to be announced and industry guests.
+Don Sharaf, Tucker Chenoweth, Additional Instructors and industry guests to be announced.

 Level 3 Course Requirements

 • 40 hour Level 2 avalanche course

 • Minimum of 1 season in between Level 2 and Level 3 course

 • 20 documented tours in avalanche terrain

 • Able to find 2 transceivers buried in a 30m x 30m area in 6 minutes

 Recommended Reading: Staying Alive in Avalanche Terrain, by Bruce Tremper, The Avalanche Handbook, by McClung and Schaerer, Snow, Weather and Avalanches: Observational Guidelines for Avalanche Programs in the United States (SWAG), by the American Avalanche Association